olinox14/xdice/docs/dice_notation.md

-# Dice Notation
+## Dice Notation

 *Dice notation* is nearly fully understood by pydice.

-## Dice
+### Dice

-> Following patterns can be passed to the Dice.parse() class method, and will then return the corresponding Dice object.
+> Patterns describes here can be passed to the Dice.parse() class method, and will then return the corresponding Dice object.

 **[See Wikipedia for a complete definition.](https://en.wikipedia.org/wiki/Dice_notation)**